tonyg/delta-t-udp/watson-delta-t-protocol-specification-1981.md

 advertised window.

-Higher level LINCS conventions restrict use of message boundaries to only definewakeuppointsinthedatastream.
-InaLINCScontrolstreamthisisa point where an action, and normally a reply, is expected and, therefore, pipelining of control messages is not required.
+Higher level LINCS conventions restrict use of message boundaries to only define wakeup points in the data stream.
+In a LINCS control stream this is a point where an action, and normally a reply, is expected and, therefore, pipelining of control messages is not required.
 Data is transferred as specified in a control message, in a single data message.
 Data message pipelining is not expected.
 Therefore, the pause in data sending resulting from assuming a zero window when an E-bit is sent will not cause a performance degradation.

 The discussion to follow contains more motivation than that for other mechanisms because the issues are not documented elsewhere.
 A question